electric-sql/electric/docs/product/electric.md

 <img src="/img/icons/electric.svg" class="product-icon" />

-# Electric Sync Engine
+# Electric Sync

 Sync partial replicas of your data into local apps and services.

 ## Use cases

-The Electric Sync Engine syncs subsets of data out of Postgres into local apps, services and environments &mdash; wherever you need the data.
+The Electric Sync engine syncs subsets of data out of Postgres into local apps, services and environments &mdash; wherever you need the data.

 <img srcset="/img/about/use-cases.sm.png 1098w, /img/about/use-cases.png 1484w"
     sizes="(max-width: 767px) 600px, 1484px"